Introduction to Pharming

 What is Pharming?

-If we try to explain in simple words, then we can say that Pharming is a simple cyber-attack that works on the logic of redirecting the user to a different URL or website when a user tries to use access the original website.
+Suppose we try to explain in simple words.
+In that case, we can say that Pharming is a simple cyber-attack that works on the logic of redirecting the user to a different URL or website when a user tries to use access the original website.
 Pharming is a relatively new work.
-Here initial two characters, the “Ph” keyword Pharming, are derived from the term “Phishing”.
+Here initial two characters, the “Ph” keyword Pharming, are derived from the term “Phishing.”
 Phishing is another type of cyber attack where intruders try to receive user credentials by making a look-alike fake page of original popular websites.
 Normally it is the role of DNS servers to resolve requested domain names to respective website IP addresses.
 However, an infected DNS server resolves the domain name to fake site IP addresses.
 Once the user lands on such fake site websites and enters credentials, the user’s credentials are captured and are used for wrong uses.

 There are several ways by which Pharming is generally practiced.
 One such common way is to update or infect the user’s local system host files.
 They generally infect personal computer host files.
 An attacker generally sends them some malicious code that infects their local system host files.
 It is the host files’ role to convert user-requested URLs into several manipulated strings, which the computer uses to access websites.